Politics of the Palestinian National Authority: Administrative divisions

 Since June 2007, there have been two governments claiming to be the legitimate government of the Palestinian Authority, one based in the West Bank and the other based in the Gaza Strip.

+Gaza Strip under Resolution 2803

+A peace plan agreed by both Hamas and the Israeli government in October 2025 includes provisions for a Board of Peace and National Committee for the Administration of Gaza to administer the Gaza Strip for a transitional period, before turning over administration to a reformed Palestinian Authority.